smcclatchy/exp-design/_episodes/05-anova.md

 ## Data

-Body weight data of male (M) and female (F) mice fed a high fat (hf) and control (chow) diet measured repeatedly over 23 (BW.3 – BW.30) time points.
+This data set contains body weights for 846 male (M) and female (F) mice fed a high fat (hf) and control (chow) diet measured repeatedly over 23  time points (BW.3 – BW.30).
 Many mice do not have measurements for all body weight as survival time varies across sample.
 Data set includes additional information, such as litter number and coat color.

-Although this data represents a repeated measures experiment, it can also be analyzed as ANOVA (Analysis of Variance) by evaluating only a single time point’s body weight measurement.
-Due to the additional complexity of a repeated measures experiment over a standard ANOVA, the following statistical analysis example will focus only on the analysis of BW.10 data.
+Load the data and have a quick look.

 ~~~